All Episodes

 So the only thing I'm saying to you is it's obvious what they're doing here.

-Now, if you want to just look at the the pure coverage of all of this, our friends at Newsbusters did some analysis, and what they find is the press corps really outdid themselves last night.
+Now, if you want to just look at the pure coverage of all of this, our friends at Newsbusters did some analysis, and what they find is the press corps really outdid themselves last night.

-Maybe it was around 1045 Eastern time, uh, finally Hillary Clinton's campaign, they did denounce uh the father of the Orlando shooter, a guy that supports the Taliban, a guy that made anti-gay slurs that you know Allah was doing this to get rid of the gays or whatever other ignorant thing that he said.
+Finally, late in the middle, towards the end of my TV show last night, maybe it was around 10.45 Eastern time, finally Hillary Clinton's campaign, they did denounce the father of the Orlando shooter, a guy that supports the Taliban, a guy that made anti-gay slurs that, you know, Allah was doing this to get rid of the gays or whatever other ignorant thing that he said.

 She's still never been asked about the money she takes from countries that kill gays and lesbians.

-She's never been asked about taking money from the countries that abuse women and tell them how to dress and they can't drive or go to school or go to work and of course persecute Christians and Jews.
+She's never been asked about taking money from the countries that abuse women and tell them how to dress and they can't drive or go to school or go to work and, of course, persecute Christians and Jews.

 Nobody ever asks about any of these things with her.

-So you see, we're dealing with, and Trump's gonna have to realize this.
+So, you see, we're dealing with, and Trump's going to have to realize this: it is an abusively biased news media.

 The narrative for Trump this week should have been and should continue to be the speech he gave on the economy.